brucemack/microlink/README.md

 running under these signals and terminating at this pin.
 If the ADC is not used or ADC performance is not critical, this pin can be connected to digital ground.

+## Regarding Transmitter Duty Cycle

+When using MicroLink as a bridge to a repeater system via a radio link, be careful about the duty cycle limitations of the radio you are using.
+The W1TKZ-L system uses an AZDEN mobile rig that wasn't designed for 100% key down.

+During "normal" repeater use this isn't a problem because the link radio is only keyed when a remote EchoLink user is speaking - that's no different from using the link radio directly.
+However, if more a complicated configuration is used (examples: linking two repeater systems together, joining a repeater to a conference server, etc.) things can become problematic if the link radio is required to be keyed constantly to transmit the activity happening on the "other" repeater or in the conference.

+The MicroLink system supports a configurable duty cycle limit (defaults to 50%).
+Once the link radio has been keyed for more than 50% of the time in any 5 minute interval the radio is un-keyed and allowed to rest.

 ## Building the Link Station

 This is the official binary that runs in production.